+Topkak Shoal, in the close approaches to Tuktoyaktuk Harbour, and in Eastern Entrance.

+- 74 Tuktoyaktuk (Index No. 6485) is a reference port in Canadian Tide and Current Tables, Volume 4. - 75 Caution.
+Under the influence of strong winds, extreme water levels of 2.3 m above and 0.8 m below chart datum have been recorded.

-Caution. - Topkak Shoal, which dries 0.3 m and has depths under 2 m within 0.2 mile of Tuktoyaktuk Island range line, is 3 miles NNW of Tuktoyaktuk Island.
-Beluga Reef, 0.7 mile SW of Beluga Point, is awash.
-Tuktoyaktuk Island, in the entrance to the harbour, 79 is flat-topped and has a dark, sloping bank of sliding earth along its north side; rising to an elevation of 15 m this bank serves to identify the island.
-The beach on the north side of the island is sand and gravel; at the west end of the island boulders predominate and extend offshore to the 2 m contour.
+- Complete ice cover in Tuktoyaktuk Harbour usually occurs during the first week of October with variations up to two weeks.
+The harbour normally clears during the last week of June with variations up to two weeks.
+The average thickness attained by winter shorefast ice is 203 cm with a record maximum thickness of 224 cm (1976). - 77 Caution.
+Temperature inversion causing refraction frequently occurs in the region; this and humid weather greatly hinder the sighting and identification of landmarks.
+The effective range of radars can also be considerably reduced by these conditions. - 78 Caution.
+Topkak Shoal, which dries 0.3 m and has depths under 2 m within 0.2 mile of Tuktoyaktuk Island range line, is 3 miles NNW of Tuktoyaktuk Island.
+Beluga Reef, 0.7 mile SW of Beluga Point, is awash. - Tuktoyaktuk Island, in the entrance to the harbour, is flat-topped and has a dark, sloping bank of sliding earth along its north side; rising to an elevation of 15 m this bank serves to identify the island.
+The beach on the north side of the island is sand and gravel; at the west end of the island boulders predominate and extend offshore to the 2 m contour. - The wreck of a wooden barge on a gravel beach at the NE extremity of Tuktoyaktuk Island consists of only a few frames and the keel (1991). - 81 Eastern Entrance, at the east end of Tuktoyaktuk Island, is the principal entrance to the harbour.
+The inner part of the channel passes between Survey Reef and Surprise Reef. - 82 St. Roch Island lies 0.1 mile south of Survey Reef.

-of landmarks.
-The effective range of radars can also be con-

-siderably reduced by these conditions.

-frames and the keel (1991).
-Eastern Entrance, at the east end of Tuktoyaktuk Island, is the principal entrance to the harbour.
-The inner part of the channel passes between Survey Reef and Surprise Reef.

-the NE extremity of Tuktoyaktuk Island consists of only a few

-The wreck of a wooden barge on a gravel beach at

-St. Roch Island lies 0.1 mile south of Survey Reef.
 Fort Ross Islands, 0.2 mile SW of St. Roch Island, are joined by a sandy boulder-strewn spit.
-A sand spit extends 0.1 mile east from the southern island.

-Fort Hearne Island is on the east side of the channel opposite Fort Ross Islands.
-Shoal water extends from the west side of a small unnamed island lying 0.1 mile south of Fort Hearne Island.

-The main shipping channel approaching and through Eastern Entrance is marked by four light ranges, a lighted fairway buoy and by port and starboard hand buoys with likelihood of the buoys being moved out of position.
-Tuktoyaktuk Island range lights (2507, 2508) are on Tuktovaktuk Island.
-The lights in line bearing 1441⁄2° lead to the intersection with Tuktoyaktuk Peninsula
+A sand spit extends 0.1 mile east from the southern island. - Fort Hearne Island is on the east side of the channel opposite Fort Ross Islands.
+Shoal water extends from the west side of a small unnamed island lying 0.1 mile south of Fort Hearne Island. - The main shipping channel approaching and through Eastern Entrance is marked by four light ranges, a lighted fairway buoy and by port and starboard hand buoys with radar reflectors. - 85 Caution.
+If much ice is about, there is a likelihood of the buoys being moved out of position. - 86 Tuktoyaktuk Island range lights (2507, 2508) are on Tuktoyaktuk Island.
+The lights in line bearing 1441⁄2° lead to the intersection with Tuktoyaktuk Peninsula range.

-Morse "C" (- • - •), operates from the rear range tower during the navigation season.

-Tuktoyaktuk Approach light buoy "TC" (2506), 5 miles NNW of Tuktovaktuk Island, is a fairway buoy with a radar reflector; it marks the turning point onto Tuktoyaktuk Island range.

-Tuktoyaktuk Turning light buoy "15" (2509), a port hand buoy with a radar reflector, is 0.7 mile north of Tuktoyaktuk Island, close to the intersection of Tuktoyaktuk Island and Peninsula ranges.

-Tuktoyaktuk Peninsula range lights (2510, 2511) are on the west shore of Tuktoyaktuk Peninsula.
-The lights, in line bearing 099°, lead to the intersection with Tuktoyaktuk Eastern Entrance range.